jax-ml/jax/jax/experimental/jax2tf/README.md

 tf.saved_model.save(my_model, '/some/directory')
 ```

-More involved examples of using SavedModel, including how to prepare
+For examples of how to save a Flax or Haiku model as a SavedModel see the
-Flax models for conversion and saving, are described in the
 [examples directory](https://github.com/google/jax/blob/master/jax/experimental/jax2tf/examples/README.md).
-As part of the examples, we provide the
-[saved_model_lib.py](https://github.com/google/jax/blob/master/jax/experimental/jax2tf/examples/saved_model_lib.py) library with a convenience function for converting and saving
-a JAX function as a SavedModel.

 For details on saving a batch-polymorphic SavedModel see [below](#shape-polymorphic-conversion).